About this course

 - Take part in discussions and presentations

-We run open days throughout the year, when you can meet lecturers and current students, see the facilities and resources that we offer, and visit the student accommodation.
+We run Open Days throughout the year, when you can meet lecturers and current students, see the facilities and resources that we offer, and visit the student accommodation.
 Please ask for details.
-For further information regarding the course, you are welcome to contact: Jason Southan (Programme Leader) Jason.Southan@uwe.ac.uk or the Admissions team.
+For further information regarding the course, you are welcome to contact Jason Southan, Programme Leader by e-mail at Jason.Southan@uwe.ac.uk.

-Applications and enquiries for part-time day-release study are made directly to Admissions and International Recruitment on the telephone number or email address below.
+Applications and enquiries for part-time day-release study are made directly to Admissions and International Development on the telephone number or e-mail address below.
 Applicants should expect to be invited to UWE for an informal discussion.

 For further information